 An Annual General Meeting is a vital part of the local party calendar and one of the most important legal duties a local party has to carry out each year.
 The purpose of an AGM is to allow members to hold the officers, exec and councillors to account for their work during the year and to elect next year’s officers.
 Your treasurer will present a budget for the next year and might also present draft accounts.
 It’s also important to appoint an independent examiner (or an auditor for local parties with an income over £250,000 a year) for the annual accounts.

 Constitutionally, your AGM should take place in either October or November.
-In exceptional circumstances, it can take place later in the year, but it must happen in 2020.
+In exceptional circumstances, it can take place later in the year, but it must happen in within the year.
 If you are unable to hold an AGM in October or November, you need to let your state (if in Wales or Scotland), region (if in England) or the Federal Party (if outside Great Britain) know.

 AGMs have important business, but they should also be fun and concise.

 Nobody wants to sit on a zoom call and listen to someone read out a report for 2 hours - and this guide should hopefully help you make your AGM a great experience for everyone!

 The first thing to do is set a date and time for your AGM.
 You normally need to give members at least 21 working days notice, but we’d recommend trying to give at least 28 (4 weeks) notice.

 Most meetings, for practical reasons, end up being in the evenings.
 However, for some members this can bring its own problems, such as managing childcare, shift work, etc. Is there anything that you can do to make meeting times more accessible, or for anyone who would struggle to make them, is there an alternative way for them to get involved?

 You should schedule at least an hour for the AGM and plan for up to 30 minutes of extra time.
 We’d also recommend following the AGM with a social event where possible - so that members can unwind after the event!